Home > Publications > Archive. Indigenous Libraries

 (+) Abstract

-The text provides a synthesized overview of two decades of experiences in the development of library services for Indigenous societies in Latin America, highlighting both their limited visibility and their growing relevance within library and information science.
+This conference provides a synthesized overview of two decades of experiences in the development of library services for Indigenous societies in Latin America, highlighting both their limited visibility and their growing relevance within library and information science.
 It situates these initiatives within a broader context of social inequality, cultural marginalization, and informational exclusion, emphasizing that most experiences have been small-scale, poorly documented, and insufficiently systematized.
 Despite these limitations, the text underscores their importance as emerging responses to the needs of Indigenous communities, particularly in relation to access to information, literacy, cultural preservation, and social inclusion.

 The text organizes the lessons derived from these experiences into a set of core conceptual principles, beginning with the need to recognize libraries as institutions that must serve all users in plural societies, including those historically excluded.
 It critiques the use of labels that construct Indigenous populations as "others," warning against the risks of segregation and emphasizing instead the importance of inclusive services adapted to diverse contexts.
 It also addresses the influence of stereotypes and the "exoticization" of cultural difference, calling for critical self-reflection within library practice to avoid reproducing prejudices.
 In addition, the text introduces the concept of "library colonialism," highlighting how libraries can function as instruments of cultural imposition, and advocates for the integration of local knowledge systems, oral traditions, and non-written forms of expression as a means of counteracting Western-centric models.